chazzox/chazzox/README.md

 ## What I'm learning:

-- React and Svelte.
-Will probably be taking a look into swift and java soon
+- React, Svelte and C++.
+I'll probably be taking a look into swift and java soon